Center of population: Estonia

 The center of population of Estonia was on the northwestern shore of Lake Võrtsjärv in 1913 and moved an average of 6 km northwest with every decade until the 1970s.
-The higher immigration rates during the late Soviet occupation to mostly Tallinn and Northeastern Estonia resulted the center of population moving faster towards north and continuing urbanization has seen it move northwest towards Tallinn since the 1990s.
+During the Soviet occupation, forced immigration from the rest of the Soviet Union to mostly Tallinn and Northeastern Estonia resulted the center of population moving faster towards north and continuing urbanization has seen it move northwest towards Tallinn since the 1990s.
 The center of population according to the 2011 census was in Jüri, just 6 km southeast from the border of Tallinn.

 Finland

 In Finland, the point of minimum aggregate travel is located in the former municipality of Hauho.
 It is moving slightly to the south-west-west every year because people are moving out of the peripheral areas of northern and eastern Finland.

 Germany

 In Germany, the centroid of the population is located in Spangenberg, Hesse, close to Kassel.

 Great Britain

-The center of population in Great Britain did not move significantly in the 20th century.
+The centre of population in Great Britain did not move significantly in the 20th century.
 In 1901, it was in Rodsley, Derbyshire and in 1911 in Longford.
 In 1971 it was at Newhall, Swadlincote, South Derbyshire and in 2000, it was in Appleby Parva, Leicestershire.
-Using the 2011 census the population center can be calculated at Snarestone, Swadlincote.
+Using the 2011 census the population centre can be calculated at Snarestone, Swadlincote.